Polar Β· Aromatic

 β˜€οΈ

 Melanin and UV protection.
 In melanocytes β€” specialized cells in skin and hair follicles β€” tyrosine is converted to melanin through a series of oxidation reactions catalyzed by the enzyme tyrosinase.
 Melanin absorbs UV radiation, protecting underlying DNA from photodamage.
-The variation in human skin color is largely a variation in melanin quantity and type β€” which traces back to differences in tyrosinase activity and melanin chemistry.
+Variation in human skin color largely reflects differences in melanin quantity and type, which in turn traces back to variation in tyrosinase activity and melanin chemistry.

 πŸ¦‘

-Squid ink and octopus camouflage.
-Cephalopod ink β€” the dark fluid squids and octopuses eject when threatened β€” contains melanin produced from tyrosine via the same basic biochemical pathway as human skin pigment.
+Squid ink and cephalopod camouflage.
+The dark fluid that squids and octopuses eject when threatened contains melanin produced from tyrosine via the same basic enzymatic pathway as human skin pigment.
 The chromatophores that allow cephalopods to change color and pattern also depend on tyrosine-derived pigments.
-From human skin to squid camouflage, the tyrosine-to-melanin chemistry is ancient and conserved.
+From human skin to squid camouflage, the tyrosine-to-melanin chemistry is ancient and broadly conserved.

 Where Tyrosine Is Found

-Aged CheeseParmesan, Gouda β€” very high free Tyr
+πŸ§€ Aged CheeseParmesan, Gouda β€” very high in free Tyr

-Meat & PoultryBeef, chicken, pork
+πŸ₯© Meat & PoultryBeef, chicken, turkey, pork

-FishSalmon, tuna, cod
+🐟 FishSalmon, tuna, trout